Roi-Yona/abcc/README.md

 ## Running the Front End (Experiments Sandbox GUI)

 We've implemented a GUI using Streamlit, for a convenient experiment running framework.
-In order to run the application, you simply need to create the project's environment (or install all package requirements), and run the following command in the root path of this repository:
+In order to run the application, you simply need to create the project's environment (with all package requirements), and run the following command in the root path of this repository:

 ```shell
   streamlit run streamlit_main.py